phillee62/Digitial_circadian_disruption_markers/README.md

 ## Pre-processing the data

-Users will first need to convert the raw heart rate, sleep, and steps data into three .csv files that can be used as an input to the algorithms, with the following specific format:
+Users will first need to convert their raw heart rate, sleep, and steps data into three .csv files that can be used as an input to the algorithms, with the following specific format:

-- Column 1 should contain timestamp information at which the data was collected, in Unix timestamp (i.e., seconds since standard epoch of 1/1/1970).
+- Column 1 should contain timestamp information in which the data was collected, in Unix timestamp (i.e., seconds since standard epoch of 1/1/1970).
 - Column 2 should contain data value (e.g., measured heart rate in bpm, step counts, or sleep annotations).
 - Column 3 should contain information about the data source (e.g., Apple Watch, iPhone, or FitBit), if applicable.